trailheadapps/easy-spaces-lwc/README.md

 You can also explore the contents of each package by looking at the related package folder within this repo.
 The `path` attribute entries in the sfdx-project.json show which folder contains the metadata for a particular package.

 For more about how the Easy Spaces metadata is organized into package modules, check out [this post](https://developer.salesforce.com/blogs/2018/06/working-with-modular-development-and-unlocked-packages-part-2.html).

+## Code Tours

+Code Tours are guided walkthroughs that will help you understand the app code better.
+To be able to run them, install the [CodeTour VSCode extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).